sw-yx/old-dev-blog/_posts/2017-06-20-dont-pass-props-by-reference.md

 The reason this was happening is that I was instantiating A by supplying props from B, and then within A I was modifying those props so it could be read back again by B. However this modified my defaultProps within B and _THOSE_ persisted when i switched from B1 to B2.

 god damn.

+---

+3.00. my task now is to add deleting capability to the guestEditor.